sgilda/maven-qstools-plugin/README.md

        -Dorg.apache.maven.user-settings=<your custom settings.xml>

-## Syncronizing Archetypes with Quickstarts
+## Synchronizing Archetypes with Quickstarts

 QSTools can be used on archetype to synchronize the archetype-resources with a given project